Skip to main content

 • Current Status: Answered by Derek Mackay on 18 April 2013

-To ask the Scottish Government what remediation works, required by the habitats regulations assessment, will be carried out as a result of the pollution of the Inverinian Burn and the River Lyon that arose from the construction of the Inverinian Hydro Scheme.
+To ask the Scottish Government how it will ensure that the cost of any remediation works required as result of the pollution of the Inverinian Burn and the River Lyon arising from construction of the Inverinian Hydro Scheme is recovered from those responsible for the pollution.

 • Asked by: Mary Scanlon, MSP for Highlands and Islands, Scottish Conservative and Unionist Party